One Woman Many Lakes: Past Swims

 The second swim in the Galpagos in a sheltered bay swimming with sea lions!
 Our friends Bob & Dot were on the trip with us and along with Blue-footed Boobies were part of my cheering section.

-Red Beach, Rabida Island, Galapagos
+Red Beach, Floreana Island, Galapagos

 Fernandez Bay, Cat Island, Bahamas